danapczynski/puzzle_game_opus/README.md

 And so I decided to try my hand at recreating it.
 Partly because I thought it could be a cool portfolio piece and partly because I just wanted to see if it was still as fun as I remember.

 Turns out it totally is.
-Please feel free to try it out for yourself!
+Please feel free to [try it out yourself](http://gameboy-opus.herokuapp.com/)!

 Design Inspiration
 ------------------

 I don't fancy myself much of a designer, but it seemed clear that the best way to honor the original game would be to present it with a backdrop that resembled the original GameBoy portable gaming system.
-For the uninitiated, the GameBoy was a gloriously ugly gaming system.
+For the uninitiated, the GameBoy was a gloriously ugly gaming device.
 Its garish monochrome screen was the color of split-pea soup, decked with quintessentially '90s pink and purple stipes and the message&ndash;as if proudly advertising&ndash;"DOT MATRIX WITH STEREO SOUND".
 I regret being unable to capture the physical weight or blocky feel of the original, both of which made it feel like one was playing video games on a cinder block.